rjeschke/weel/README.md

 ### TODO

 *   Switch to Apache v2 license
+*   Compiler redesign with intermediate code and specialized overloaded runtime methods
 *   Finish standard library (String and map functions mainly)
 *   Threading/concurrency and IO library
 *   Add mechanism for user library registering and loading on demand